 After completing this short course you should be able to:

-- identify and explain the major considerations to be taken into account in planning and designing an archive building
+- list the major considerations to be taken into account in planning and designing an archive building

 - discuss archive preservation and conservation management

-- explain principles and use standards for the arrangement and listing of archives
+- outline the basic principles and standards for the arrangement and listing of archives

-- review the user services commonly available in archive repositories
+- identify the user services commonly available in archive repositories